On August 12, 1904 Tsarevich Alexei was born

 The Russian Imperial Family always had a semi-divine status: in recent years, the tradition of praying to the members of the Imperial Family (most commonly, Nicholas II, Alexandra and their children) has resurfaced: a lot of Russian believers have attributed miracles to those prayers.Filed under Historical Royals, Russian Royals

-Tagged Alix of Hesse and by Rhine, Biography, Birth, Haemophilia, Nicholas II of Russia, Tsarevich Alexei Nikolaevich of Russia.
+Tagged Biography, Birth, Haemophilia, Health, Tsarevich Alexei Nikolaevich of Russia.